 Spider veins often don’t cause symptoms, unlike varicose veins, which can be painful as well as unsightly.
 Varicose veins and extensive spider veins could cause leg swelling and feelings of heaviness and tiredness in your legs.

-The vein doctors at Alate Health have the experience to diagnose your spider veins from their appearance.
+Dr. Doe at Alate Health have the experience to diagnose your spider veins from their appearance.
 Using advanced vascular diagnostic technology, they can find out why you might have spider veins and how they’re affecting blood flow.

 There are several different factors that may impact your chances of contracting spider veins: